Rebecca Quick: Personal life

 Quick was previously married to Peter Shay, a computer programmer.
 She is currently married to an executive producer of Squawk Box, Matt Quayle (2008–present).
-On August 16, 2011, CNBC reported that Quick had given birth to a son, Kyle Nathaniel Quayle.
-In October 2016, Quick gave birth to daughter Kaylie Noelle.
+On August 16, 2011, CNBC reported that Quick had given birth to a son.
+In October 2016, Quick gave birth to a daughter.

-Quick lives in New Jersey with her husband, their children, and his two daughters Natalie and Kimiko.
+Quick lives in New Jersey with her husband, their children, and his two daughters.